vuejs/docs/src/guide/best-practices/accessibility.md

 }
 ```

-Once a user changes route, bring focus back to the skip link.
-This can be achieved by calling focus on the skip link's template ref (assuming usage of `vue-router`):
+Once a user changes route, bring focus back to the very beginning of the page, right before the skip link.
+This can be achieved by calling focus on the `backToTop` template ref (assuming usage of `vue-router`):

 <div class="options-api">